Friday, June 13, 2025

 3. Poor sleep at night?
 It’s a sign you need to do lighter exercises.

-To keep up with exercise consistency tips, be flexible.
+Be flexible to follow exercise consistency tips.
 Let your body guide you.
 Small changes now can lead to big success later.

 Set Short and Long-Term Goals

 Good workout schedule ideas need clear goals to stay on track.
-First, decide what you want to do in a month and a year.
+First, decide what to do in a month and a year.
 Short goals, like running three times a week or lifting five more pounds, help you get started.
-Long goals, like running a 5K or mastering a tough exercise, give your workouts meaning.
+Long goals, like running a 5K or mastering a strenuous exercise, give your workouts meaning.

 Monthly Check-ins